pontem-network/sp-docs/move_vm/stdlib.md

 }
 ```

-Signer type is required for functions which work with resources, address of signer could be useful in case of resource related functions: `borrow_global`, `borrow_global_mut`, `exists`, `move_from`, `move_to`, `freeze`.
+the signer type is required for functions which work with resources, address of signer could be useful in case of resource related functions: `borrow_global`, `borrow_global_mut`, `exists`, `move_from`, `move_to`, `freeze`.

-Read more about the signer type in [Diem's Signer](https://developers.diem.com/main/docs/move-primitives-signer) documentation.
+Read more about the signer type in [Diem's Signer](https://developers.diem.com/docs/move/move-primitive-types/move-primitives-signer) documentation.

 ## DiemAccount

-[DiemAccount](https://github.com/pontem-network/move-stdlib/blob/master/modules/DiemAccount.move) module allows to work with user balances: get balances, deposit coins/tokens to balances, withdraw them to deposit in another module, etc.
+[DiemAccount](https://github.com/pontem-network/move-stdlib/blob/master/modules/DiemAccount.move) module allows you to work with user balances: get balances, deposit coins/tokens to balances, withdraw them to deposit in another module, etc.

-Also, it creates a VASP account, if the account doesn't exist yet, and related data, like event handlers for sending/receiving payments.
+Also, it creates a VASP account -if the account doesn't exist yet- and also allows you to create related data, like event handlers for sending/receiving payments.

 A lot of different methods can be used to send tokens from account A to account B.

-Let's say you don't want to create VASP account, so you functions introduced by Pontem network:
+In case you you don't want to a create VASP account, you can still use functions introduced by Pontem:

 {% hint style="info" %}
-🧙‍♂️ Functions with `pnt_` prefix is not compatible with Diem, so you code wouldn't be migrated to Diem, yet there's no other way to work with Diem balances directly (store it in modules, etc).
+🧙‍♂️ Functions with `pnt_` prefix are not compatible with Diem, so your code won't be fully compatible with Diem if you use these functions since there's no other way to work with Diem balances directly (store it in modules, etc).
+Once Diem allows us to work with balances we will migrate and release migration documentation.
+A list of Pontem functions can be found [here](https://github.com/pontem-network/move-stdlib#pontem-only-functions).
 {% endhint %}

 ```rust